Publication Ethics Statement

 1.3 Authorship

 JHRM adheres to the International Committee of Medical Journal Editors (ICMJE) definition of authorship (ICMJE Guidelines).
 Authorship should be limited to individuals who have made significant contributions to the manuscript.
 JHRM-AD strictly prohibits ghost authorship (uncredited contributors) and gift authorship (crediting individuals who made no substantial contributions).
-Some examples of activities that alone do not qualify a contributor for authorship are the acquisition of research funding; supervision of a research group, general administrative support; and writing assistance such as technical editing, language editing, and proofreading.
-Contributors who do not meet all criteria for authorship, as defined by the ICMJE, should not be listed as authors; however, they can be acknowledged in a separate section of the manuscript under the heading “Acknowledgment” located at the end of the article before the “References” section.
+Some examples of activities that alone do not qualify a contributor for authorship are the acquisition of research funding, supervision of a research group, general administrative support, and writing assistance such as technical editing, language editing, and proofreading.
+Contributors who do not meet all criteria for authorship, as defined by the ICMJE, should not be listed as authors; however, they can be acknowledged in a separate section of the manuscript under the heading “Acknowledgement” located at the end of the article before the “References” section.

 1.4 Fees and Access

 Authors are required to pay no submission-, publication-, or processing-related fees charged in the JHRM-AD.
-The JHRM-AD publishes two issues per year in an open-access mode which means that all content is freely available without charge to the user or his/her institution (further information at https://www.jhrm.eu/).
+The JHRM-AD publishes two issues per year in an open-access mode, which means that all content is freely available without charge to the user or his/her institution (further information at https://www.jhrm.eu/).

 1.5 Copyright, Publishing Agreement, Funding Information, Competing Interests, and Informed Consent